 You can't forgo trying a Bloody Mary at Bloody Mary's so stop for lunch and some beverages and chill with your toes in the sand.

 La Villa Mahana is a tiny 8-table gourmet restaurant perfect for a romantic meal (make sure to choose the wine pairing option).
 Guests rate it 'beyond compare' but be prepared to drop some dough.
-Catch the sunset at Bora Bora Yacht Club where you'll enjoy a delicious meal and cocktails with unreal views of the horizon.
+Catch a stunning sunset overlooking the lagoon at Saint James Bora Bora while enjoying an exquisite meal and cocktails.

 THINGS TO DO